-Tips
+Tips:

-- If you want to go up one level in the menu hierarchy, tap the Back button. - After one minute of inactivity, the on-screen menu closes automatically.
-You must close and re-open the Menu Control page to continue using the on-screen menu. - While the on-screen menu is active, all other camera activity is paused.
+- If you want to go up one level in the menu hierarchy, tap the Back button. - After a period of inactivity (15 seconds for PTZ-12G+, PTZ-12G, and PTZ-NDI cameras), the on-screen menu closes automatically.
+You must close and re-open the Menu Control page to continue using the on-screen menu. - While the on-screen menu is active, all other camera activity is paused. - The Sony ILME-FR7 menu supports press-and-hold on the on-screen menu buttons.